habitat-sh/on-prem-builder/README.md

 If you have outgoing access via a proxy, please ensure that HTTPS_PROXY is set correctly in your environment.

-You also will need to have the following _inbound_ ports open for your instance:
+You also will need to have the following _inbound_ port open for your instance:
 * Port 80
-* Port 9636

 Please work with your enterprise network admin to ensure the appropriate firewall rules are configured for network access.